bellmatthewf/bellmatthewf/README.md

 Unfortunately, there isn't much to see here.
 All of the work that I've done is in private repositories.

-Feel free to check out my old analytics portfolio [website](https://www.matthewbellanalytics.com/) from when I was working as a data analyst :smile:.

 ## Get in touch

 You can email me at **[bell.matthewf@gmail.com](mailto:bell.matthewf@gmail.com)**<br>